Evacuation (Political or Natural Disaster)

 Only Crisis24 can determine whether or not an evacuation will be "covered" under the policy.
 A covered evacuation will be offered for a stated time frame.
 Students who refuse to avail themselves of evacuation services through GeoBlue / Crisis24 during the stated time frame cannot request evacuation services at a later date.

-In September 2021, Crisis24, Northwestern’s political, security and natural disaster evacuation (PEND) provider began requiring disclosure of planned travel to countries considered high-risk to determine whether or not PEND services will be covered.
-If traveling to a destination on the Crisis24 list of countries , faculty and staff must complete this travel disclosure form email it to firstname.lastname@example.org at least 5 business days before departure.
+If traveling to one of these destinations, faculty and staff must complete this travel disclosure form and email it to email@example.com at least 5 business days before departure.
 Students are required to register their travel in the International Travel Registry at least 14 days before departure.
 Student disclosures of planned travel to high-risk countries (as determined by Crisis24) are managed through the International Travel Registry.